Going Waterfall Chasing? Get The Essential Gear Guide

 So what’s the first thing you think of when you hear ‘waterfall hike’?
 Is it the views?
 The refreshing water on a hot summer day?
 Is it the wet feet?
 Waterfall hikes are without a dought one of our absolute favorite kinds of hikes.
 It makes us feel the hike itself was worth it in the heat!

 While waterfall hikes are our favorite, we’ve learned that being prepared to hike to and enjoy the waterfall is worth our time pre-hike!

 The best waterfall hiking days are the hot ones where you need physical activity.
-Drinking water seems like a no brainer for hiking in general, but it’s wise to remember that on humid or hot days (especially in dryer climates), you need more water.
-As part of essential hiking gear, we always include a reusable water bottle.
+Drinking water seems like a no-brainer for hiking in general, but it’s wise to remember that on humid or hot days (especially in dryer climates), you need more water.
+As part of essential hiking gear, we always include a collapsible reusable water bottle or a camel back.
 Some thoughts from REI (The OG Outdoor Guru’s 😉 ):

 A good general recommendation is about a half liter of water per hour of moderate activity in moderate temperatures.
 You may need to increase how much you drink as the temperature and intensity of the activity rise.
 For example, strenuous hiking in high heat may require that you drink 1 liter of water or more per hour. – Rei ‘Hydration Basics’

 I don’t know about you, but I don’t know what 1 liter looks like?
 When I went looking for a trail water bottle: I just wanted something close to 1 liter so that I could figure out how much water I should be drinking.
 This water bottle is 32 ounces ( a little under 1 liter).
 It’s also collapsible and stows easily for longer backpacking trips!
 (We try only to buy double-duty gear that works for a variety of adventures!)